decretist/ICMCL17/paper/ICMCL17.md

-I want to make it clear that PIE is not just a program that you run -- you do not just type a command or click a button and get lemmatized text out.
+I want to make it clear that PIE is not just a program that you run -- you do not just type a command or click a button and get lemmatized text as output.
 PIE and PIE extended are libraries, packages, toolkits, that provide an extremely versatile set of software building blocks that can be called upon to perform a wide range of natural language processing functions, like part-of-speech tagging or lemmatization,